dhanunjay1729/chefspeak-2.0/README.md

 4. Push to branch (\`git push origin feature/AmazingFeature\`)
 5. Open a Pull Request

-## 🐛 Known Issues & Limitations

-- Voice recognition works best in Chrome/Edge browsers
-- TTS requires backend server (not available in offline mode)
-- Free tier Render may spin down after inactivity (~30s cold start)
-- Recipe generation quality depends on OpenAI API availability
+**Note:** All contributions must comply with the CC BY-NC-SA 4.0 license (non-commercial use only).

 ## 🗺️ Roadmap

+- [ ] Dark mode support
 - [ ] Meal planning calendar
 - [ ] Shopping list generation
 - [ ] Video recipe integration
 - [ ] Social sharing features
 - [ ] Recipe rating & reviews
 - [ ] Advanced search filters
-- [ ] Cooking mode with larger fonts
-- [ ] Dark mode support

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License**.

+**What this means:**
+- ✅ You can copy, modify, and share this project
+- ✅ You must give credit to the original author
+- ❌ You cannot use this for commercial purposes
+- ⚠️ Any modifications must use the same license

+See the [LICENSE](LICENSE) file for full details.

 ## 🙏 Acknowledgments

 - **OpenAI** for GPT-4 API
 - **Google Cloud** for Text-to-Speech
 - **Firebase** for authentication & database
-- **Unsplash** for beautiful food imagery
 - **Vercel** & **Render** for hosting

 ## 📧 Contact

-**Dhanunjay** - [pantadhanunjay@gmail.com]
+**Dhanunjay** - pantadhanunjay@gmail.com

 Project Link: [https://github.com/dhanunjay1729/chefspeak](https://github.com/dhanunjay1729/chefspeak)